2.5 Function parameters handling

 Define a variable local to a shell function holding an argument to the function.

-The argument varname is the name of the variable.
-The argument number is the positional parameter number.
-The argument default_value is the initialisation value for the variable if the argument is not used; when default_value is not present: the variable is left empty.
+The argument VARNAME is the name of the variable.
+The argument NUMBER is the positional parameter number.
+The argument DEFAULT_VALUE is the initialisation value for the variable if the argument is not used; when DEFAULT_VALUE is not present: the variable is left empty; OPTIONS are options for the shell built–in declare.

 Example, the following: